-- The ministry related (work related) portion of the following items would be tax deductible to the religious practitioner motor vehicle running costs and loan repayments. telephone and Intermet costs course fees, materials and other costs. book: unreals and ensuring computer software for the parter's use and other

-- books, journals and magazines, computer software for the pastor's use and other ministry resources including computers. subscriptions to ministry associated organisations. travel costs related to the pastor's ministry duties. - may be preferable for the pastor/employee to pay them and then claim a tax deduction. - · Thus these may be part of the cash component of remuneration - · Not normally part of the exempt benefits paid to a minister
+- The ministry related (work related) portion of the following items would be tax deductible to the religious practitioner - motor vehicle running costs and loan repayments. - telephone and Internet costs - course fees, materials and other costs. - books, journals and magazines, computer software for the pastor's use and other ministry resources including computers. - subscriptions to ministry associated organisations. - travel costs related to the pastor's ministry duties. - may be preferable for the pastor/employee to pay them and then claim a tax deduction. - ▶ Thus these may be part of the cash component of remuneration - Not normally part of the exempt benefits paid to a minister